 One of Minnesota’s Vital Natural Resources

 The gray wolf or canis lupus, also called the timber wolf is considered a pure wolf as distinct from wolf-coyote hybrids or canis latrans.
 Gray wolves once roamed the United States from coast to coast and from Canada to Mexico.
 In the late 19th and early 20th centuries, wolves were intensively trapped and shot and eradicated from all of the lower 48 states except in Minnesota where a sustainable but once threatened population still exists today.
 The last actual count of wolves in MN was in the winter of 2007-2008, which occurred at a time when the moose population was twice what it is today.
 The estimated wolf population in 2008 was 2921 and the average pack size was 4.9 wolves per pack.
-Listen to a gray wolf howling.

 Gray wolves in Minnesota are considered part of the contiguous group the Great Lakes wolf population, ranging in Minnesota, Michigan and Wisconsin.
 Minnesota's wolves were the only sustainable population at the time that they were listed as threatened and put on the ESA in 1974 with the goal of enhancing the Minnesota population.
 Michigan and Wisconsin wolves were considered endangered and the Minnesota wolves are credited with providing the genetic diversity that brought back those populations, though at much lower numbers.
 The problem with actually surveying for numbers of gray wolves is that surveying is in part dependent on using snow tracking for wolf paw prints.
 The separation of these two species is difficult if not impossible.